evolvingstuff/vdw2/content/posts/nurses-continuing-education-vitamin-d-overview.md

 * The possibility exists that a low level of vitamin D is an effect, and not a cause

-> Seems to be totally unaware of the <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">45+ clinical trials</a> in which the addition of vitamin D prevented/treated diseases.
+> Seems to be totally unaware of the [45+ clinical trials](/posts/proof-that-vitamin-d-works) in which the addition of vitamin D prevented/treated diseases.

 * Echoed the literature - but in error: Individuals who get 10-30 minutes of sunlight between 10 am and 3 pm, two times a week, will most often have  enough vitamin D. Exposing the arms and face